jzaia18/15618-Final/docs/README.md

 This is inherently parallel as the minimum edge for each vertex can be calculated in parallel.

 ## The Challenge
-Implementing Boruvka’s algorithm is tricky as it requires maintaining a shared disjoint set data structure.
+Implementing Boruvka’s algorithm is tricky as it requires maintaining a shared disjoint-set data structure.
 We have to ensure fast memory access to the disjoint-set while ensuring correctness.
 Optimizing the disjoint-set might involve figuring out ways to break it down into smaller sets that don’t interact with each other as much.
 What makes this truly challenging is that warps in a GPU are SIMD and traversing the disjoint set data structure could result in divergent execution.